devsim/devsim/README.md

 * 2D cylindrical coordinate simulation
 * ASCII file format with PDE embedded.

-Please see INSTALL file for installation instructions.
+Please see INSTALL file for installation instructions from source.
 Please see NOTICE and LICENSE files for copyright and license information.

 ### Documentation:
 Documentation available in doc/devsim.pdf.
+Windows specific information is available in windows.txt.

 ### Website:
 The official website is here: